Bannerlord-Coop-Team/BannerlordCoop-website/content/docs/getting-started/introduction.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+lead = 'This documentation is meant for those wanting to assist in the development of the BannerlordCoop mod.' toc = true top = false
 +++

+Everything you need should be in this documentation, if it is not make some noise on the discord or add it yourself using a pull request.

 ## Quick Start

-One page summary of how to start a new AdiDoks project.
+You want to work on the project and you don't know where to start.
 [Quick Start →](../quick-start/)

-## Go further

-Contributing and Help.

 ## Contributing

-Find out how to contribute to Doks.
+Find out how to contribute.
 [Contributing →](../../contributing/how-to-contribute/)

-## Help
+## Any questions?

-Get help on Doks.
-[Help →](../../help/faq/)
+If you want more information you can talk to the team and the community on our discord or by following the project on the github project.
+[Join our discord →](//discord.gg/VXqGyT8)